LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Sends the player a request to open a webpage in the Steam overlay.
+Opens the given URL in the player's Steam overlay.

 | Name | Type   | Description |